THIS DATE IN HISTORY: July 23

-Lamoriello, 72, resigns as president of the Devils to become GM of the Maple Leafs.
-He's hired by team president Brendan Shanahan, Lamoriello's first draft pick as GM of the Devils in 1987.
+The 72-year-old resigns as president of the Devils to join the Maple Leafs.
+He's hired by team president Brendan Shanahan, Lamoriello's first draft pick as New Jersey GM in 1987.

 The move comes less than three months after Lamoriello steps down as GM of the Devils.
 He replaces Dave Nonis, who's fired in April after the Maple Leafs finish 27th in the League standings.

 Lamoriello joins a team that has qualified for the Stanley Cup Playoffs once since 2004.
 After finishing last in the NHL in 2015-16, the Maple Leafs qualify for the playoffs in 2016-17 and 2017-18.
 He becomes a senior adviser when Kyle Dubas is named GM on May 11, 2018, but leaves the Maple Leafs 11 days later when he's named president of hockey operations by the New York Islanders.